We are always looking for new volunteers!

 - Minimum Virginia EMT Certification (valid EMT-Basic) — If not already certified, email firstname.lastname@example.org for a list of local certification classes

 - Minimum 18 years of age

 - Run 12 hours per week, year round, including summers and holidays

 - Attend monthly business meeting (2nd Thursday of each month at 19:00)

-- Attend Membership Committee Meeting at 5:30 p.m. the Sunday preceding the first Tuesday of each month, unless those dates fall on a holiday; if so the date will change.
+- Attend an orientation session at 6:00pm the Wednesday after the 15th of each month, unless those dates fall on a holiday; if so the date will change.

 - 6 month probationary period; if performance evaluations are satisfactory:

 To be considered an applicant with CARS, all of the following will be needed for your application.
 Once you have gathered this information, email firstname.lastname@example.org to receive the link to the application.
 It must be submitted by 2359 on the 15th of every month.
 Incomplete applications will not be considered.

 - An email to email@example.com stating your intent to apply and a short paragraph about yourself and why you want to do EMS and join CARS (i.e. UVA student, volunteer firefighter, etc.)

 - Contact information, including e-mail address and phone number, for 3 references.
 Use persons for reference that you have known at least one year.
 Do not use family members.
 You may use only one CARS member as a reference.
 Your references must respond by the end of the month.

 - Copy of your CPR Certification